KennthShang/PhaBOX/README.md

 >  The phylogenetic tree task allows running MSA and tree construction without genes from the database (--msadb Y or N).
 >  A marker_stats.tsv file (information of marker genes in the database) will be copied to the final_prediction folder once the tree task is finished.

-We also added a log output that tells the user that PhaMer detected no viruses and stopped the following pipelines in the end-to-end task in  `--skip N` condition.

 ### 2.1.11 March 6, 2025